Age Limit and Opening Hours

 Noah’s Ark is fully committed to the protection and safeguarding of children.

-Claire Fry, Manager, is the designated person responsible for child protection and there are policies and procedures in place to ensure children are protected and kept safe
+Claire Fry and Roisin Neill, Manager and Deputy, are the designated persons responsible for safeguarding and there are policies and procedures in place to ensure children are protected and kept safe.

-We have a special needs co-ordinator, and are always willing to help and liaise with other professionals involved in the care and development of a child.
+We have a special needs co-ordinator; Naomi Clarke and is always willing to help and liaise with other professionals involved in the care and development of a child.

 We are able to cope with special dietary requirements and allergic conditions.
 The premises have wheelchair access at the front and to the garden area.